nqbao/kube-door/README.md

 [Ingress](https://kubernetes.io/docs/user-guide/ingress/) is still in beta at the time i write this.
 And it requires to deploy an Ingress controller plus ingress resource configuration, which will will add more overhead so I prefer a quick and simple solution for now.
+This will be easier and faster to use Kube-door and get something running.